docker-hy/docker-hy.github.io/pages/part1/section-6.md

 Exposing a container port means that you tell Docker that the container listens to a certain port.
 This doesn't actually do much except helps us humans with the configuration.

-Publishing a port means that Docker will map containers ports to the host ports.
+Publishing a port means that Docker will map host ports to the container ports.

 To expose a port, add line `EXPOSE <port>` in your Dockerfile